Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning

+To eliminate ill-formed, ambiguous, or unsolvable tasks, we instantiate the composite gating $\Phi(\mathcal{T}) = g_1(\mathcal{T}) \wedge g_2(\mathcal{T})$ defined in \S~\ref{subsec:synthesis_formalism}, where $g_1$ targets data-level quality and $g_2$ targets dynamic verifiability.
+This protocol serves as a practical data-quality mechanism that filters the majority of invalid families before they can enter the training set.

-\textbf{Gate 1: Static Quality Assurance.} A Quality Agent ($K$) reviews the problem text for readability, completeness, and difficulty.
-Failure triggers an immediate refinement loop by the Main Agent.
+\textbf{Gate 1 ($g_1$): Static Quality Assurance.} We first apply a lightweight checker $K$ to filter format violations and sanity issues, followed by a Quality Agent that reviews $\boldsymbol{x}_{\text{text}}$ for readability, completeness, and difficulty.
+Failure triggers immediate refinement by the Main Agent.

-\textbf{Gate 2: Consensus-based Dynamic Verification.} This phase ensures algorithmic solvability.
-To mitigate bugs in a single validator, the Main Agent first synthesizes an \textit{Auto Validator Pool} ($V_{\text{pool}}$) using high-temperature sampling.
-The ground truth $y^*_k$ for instance $x_k$ is derived via a majority voting consensus:
+\textbf{Gate 2 ($g_2$): Consensus-based Dynamic Verification.} For tasks in \S~\ref{subsec:problem_setting}, the state $\boldsymbol{x}_{\text{state}}$ fully specifies a unique correct answer $y^*(\boldsymbol{x})$ via the canonical solver $S$, i.e., $y^*(\boldsymbol{x})=S(\boldsymbol{x}_{\text{state}})$.
+Here, $S$ is the \emph{theoretical} ground-truth definition.
+In practice, since any single synthesized solver may contain implementation bugs, we adopt \textbf{consensus across independently synthesized validators} as the \emph{operational} ground truth.
+Specifically, we instantiate a pool of $m$ independently synthesized canonical solvers $\{S^{(i)}\}_{i=1}^m$ and derive the ground-truth label for instance $\boldsymbol{x}_k$ via majority-vote consensus:

-where the Consensus function selects the output agreed upon by the majority of the solvers.
-If majority voting fails to yield a consensus, the task is deemed ambiguous, triggering a reversion to Phase I for problem modification.
+If no strict majority exists, the instance is deemed ambiguous, triggering a reversion to Phase I for refinement.

-\textbf{Code-Augmented Blind Review.} Subsequently, the task instance $x_k$—stripped of hidden states—is submitted to independent Reviewer Agents.
-These agents must write and execute Python code to solve the problem.
-The task passes if code-derived solutions $\hat{y}_{\text{blind}}$ consistently match the ground truth:
+\textbf{Code-Augmented Blind Review.} Subsequently, we submit only the textual component $\boldsymbol{x}_{k,\text{text}}$ (withholding the hidden structured state $\boldsymbol{x}_{k,\text{state}}$) to $n$ independent reviewer agents, each equipped with a Python execution tool to solve the task from scratch.
+The instance passes blind review if reviewer solutions match $y_k^*$ at a rate at least $\tau$: